vol1ura/Sat_9am_5km/README.md

 - [ ] Separate page with activities inside event
 - [ ] Event specific top menu
-- [ ] Refactor TimerParser
 - [ ] Add callback when publish activity to check and fill date
-- [ ] Migrate to jsonb column for parkrun ids

 ## Development